alex-i-e/test-research/README.md

 - add synchronization with URL params when search "query" was updated, and vise versa
 - add support for SCSS/SASS preprocessor
 - add support for i18-n
+- fix relative path's in favor of absolute one